mayankpahadia1993/ContigValidator/README.md

 -s | --suffixtree filename  -> filename will store the suffixtree

--i | --input filename -> filename contains the input files to be checked
+-i | --input filename -> filename contains the input file to be checked

--a | --alignment filename -> filename is the file in which alignment results will be shown
+-a | --alignment filename -> filename is the file in which alignment results will be shown.
+Default Value is alignmentResults.txt

 -f | --file filename -> filename is a file which contains the input filenames

 -suffixskip 1 -> to skip the Suffix Tree Creation.
 The default value is 0 and will create the Suffix Tree